luke-c-sargent/bento-local/README.md

 BACKEND_SOURCE_FOLDER=bento-backend
 # Set to your local copy of the backend code - the default value for this is "bento-backend".
 NOTE: this folder MUST be located within the folder specific to the project you are building

-FILES_SOURCE_FOLDER=bento-files
-# Set to your local copy of the files code - the default value for this is "bento-files".
-NOTE: this folder MUST be located within the folder specific to the project you are building

 BENTO_DATA_MODEL=bento-model
 # Set to your local copy of the Bento data model - the default value for this is "bento-model".
 NOTE: this folder MUST be located within the folder specific to the project you are building

+FILES_HOST=localhost
+# The hostname to use when connecting to the files microservice - the default value for this is set to use localhost

+BACKEND_HOST=localhost
+# The hostname to use when connecting to the backend microservice - the default value for this is set to use localhost

 ES_HOST=bento-es
 # The hostname to use when connecting to elasticsearch - the default value for this is set to use the local elasticsearch container created by bento-local